Founder Professor of Engineering

 ACM Fellow (2016): For contributions to mathematical theory, algorithms, and software for large-scale molecular phylogenetics and historical linguistics.

-Current Research and NSF Funding: My research in currently funded by four grants from the National Science Foundation.
+Current Research and NSF Funding: My research in currently funded by three grants from the National Science Foundation.

 "Plus de détails, plus de détails, disait-il à son fils, il n'y a d'originalité et de vérité que dans les détails..." -- Stendhal, Lucien Leuwen (a quote much loved by my stepfather, Martin J. Klein, and an essential guide for all scholarship).